olawale-o/witter-chat/README.md

 # Screenshot
 ![screenshot](https://github.com/olawale-o/simple-chat-react/blob/develop/screenshot.png?raw=true")

+# Features

+- Authenticated users can only chat with each other
+- The online status of loggedin users is indicated
+- User can update there profile while the update is reflected immediately
+- New messages from other users if not chatting with the currently

 # Getting started
 ## To get a local copy of this repository kindly follow the steps below.
 - Scroll to top of this current repository